openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-hiappevent.md

 **Error Description**

-When calling the addWatcher interface for event subscription, the system ignores this subscription because an invalid event count value was passed in the callback trigger condition.
+When calling the addWatcher interface for event subscription, the system will ignore this subscription because an invalid event count value was passed in the callback trigger condition.

 **Possible Causes**

 The row value in the passed callback trigger condition is negative.

-**Resolution Steps**
+**Solution**

 Pass a natural number as the row value.